sepehrsardooeinasab/Space-Invaders/README.md

 Multiple obstacles block your bullets, but they will break if they got shot 5 times.

-A UFO which is faster than invaders fly above the invaders and defeating it gives a huge amount of points.
+A UFO that is faster than the invaders, and flies above them gives a huge amount of points if got defeated.

 On the right side of the screen, you can see the number of remaining hearts, the time you spend, and your current score.